Jim Grabowski: Professional playing career

 After he gained the starting position in 1967, a series of injuries hampered his career.
-He was the Packers leading rusher in 1967 with 466 yards, while also catching 12 passes for 171, but a late-season injury forced him to miss the postseason, including their win in Super Bowl II.
+He was the Packers' leading rusher in 1967 with 466 yards, while also catching 12 passes for 171 more, but a late-season injury forced him to miss the postseason, including their win in Super Bowl II.
 With a new head coach in 1971, Grabowski was waived by Green Bay in August, picked up by the Chicago Bears for the season, and retired in training camp in September 1972.
-Over his six seasons in the NFL, Grabowski rushed for 1,731 yards and scored 12 touchdowns, 8 rushing, 3 receiving, and one after a fumble by Mel Renfro which he returned for an 18-yard score in the 1966 NFL Championship Game versus the Dallas Cowboys.
+Over his six seasons in the NFL, Grabowski rushed for 1,731 yards and scored 12 touchdowns: eight rushing, three receiving, and one after a fumble by Mel Renfro, which he returned for an 18-yard score in the 1966 NFL Championship Game versus the Dallas Cowboys.